 What Does Patchouli Incense Do?

-The scent of patchouli is a polarizing one.
-Some people find it overpowering and unpleasant while others find it very pleasant.
+It’s worth mentioning that the scent of patchouli incense can be quite divisive.
+Some people find it overwhelming and unappealing, while others find it pleasant and soothing.

 What Does Patchouli Incense Do?